CPC30220

 • During independent study and assessment outside of class time students undertake a variety of structured learning and assessment activities.
 The learning activities includes a mixture of theoretical and practical tasks.
 Learning material includes sufficient information for the students to learn the topic, undertake practice activities and complete tasks.
 Students will be provided opportunities for formative assessment during delivery.
 Trainers provide feedback to students on areas for improvements to facilitate the development of appropriate knowledge and skills and prepare them for summative assessment.

 • Each unit is assessed individually.
 Each unit contains two or more assessment tasks that are undertaken in class / workshop or in the student’s own time.
-Some assessment tasks are open book, and some are closed book.
-Students will undertake in class assessments at the AIP campus at 405 High St, Lalor, Victoria 3075 Australia.
 All assessment activities will be conducted by AIP Assessors.

 • Assessment methods include a combination of written tests, written assessments, presentations, demonstrations, projects, and practical demonstration of skills.
 A simulated work environment training facility is also used in places for